 Sometimes it will get to the point where you can’t even change gears at all.
 Once that happens, the vehicle will might as well be undrivable.
 You will have to get it towed to the nearest auto mechanic or dealership to have the transmission checked out

-Top 5 Reasons Gears are Hard to Shift
+Top 5 Reasons a Manual Transmission is Hard to Shift

 Hard shifting with manual transmission usually has to do with a problem in the gear system or with the clutch.
 Either one of the parts of the gear system is damaged or it is just completely worn out from too much use.